Guardianships and Conservatorships in Denver, CO

 Serving Clients in Denver, Colorado Springs, and Beyond

-It’s not easy when you notice that a loved one can no longer make financial decisions or care for himself or herself.
-We can assist in navigating complex issues surrounding guardianships and conservatorships which allow you to protect your loved one’s best interests and assist in making decisions if he or she cannot do so alone.
+If you notice that a loved one can no longer manage financial decisions or personal care, we can help you navigate the complex issues surrounding guardianships and conservatorships.
+These legal tools allow you to protect your loved one’s best interests and help with important decisions when they cannot act alone.

-A court can appoint you as a conservator or a guardian when someone close to you is unable to manage his or her health care or finances.
-Once appointed, you gain legal authority to manage the affairs of the protected person.
+A court can appoint you as a conservator or guardian when someone close to you is unable to manage health care or finances.
+Once appointed, you receive legal authority to handle the affairs of the protected person.

-As a guardian or conservator, you have many responsibilities to your loved one and the court.
-It’s crucial to work with a knowledgeable attorney who can help you navigate your legal duties.
+As a guardian or conservator, you carry many responsibilities to your loved one and the court.
+Working with a knowledgeable attorney can help you understand and carry out your legal duties.
 The award-winning estate planning attorneys at LSTT can assist you in this role.
-We can also assist with the transfer of a guardianship from a different state to Colorado.
+We can also guide you through the process of transferring a guardianship from a different state to Colorado.

 Call (719) 689-8767 today to discuss your situation.
 We welcome clients from Denver, Colorado Springs, Pueblo, Castle Rock, and throughout Colorado.